 We take the first lift up to Diavolezza.
 Here we marvel for the first time at the huge panorama of the Bernina range.
 We follow the hiking trail up to the moraine and over it down to the Pers glacier.
 Under the spell of the mighty north wall pillars of Piz Palü we cross the Pers glacier to Gemsfreiheit.
 Soon we also reach the Fortezza ridge.
 In an easy climb up to II degrees we climb over the rocks and soon stand on the glacier plateau of Bellavista.
 At first slightly ascending and always looking at the Piz Bernina, we get closer and closer to our daily goal.
 We finally reach the Marco e Rosa hut after about five to six hours.
 Here we recover from the tour and prepare for tomorrow's summit day.

 Behind the Rifugio Marco e Rosa we climb over the glacier and a steep glacial slope up to the first rocks of the Spallagrat.
 Beautiful climbing in the II. and III. degrees follows now, before we stand on a narrow firn ridge.
 Via the pre-summit "La Spalla" we soon reach the highest peak of the Eastern Alps - the Piz Bernina.

 The descent leads us back over the Spallagrat to the Marco e Rosa hut, where we take another short break.
 Then we start the way back and follow our tracks from the previous day over the Bellavista terrace, the Fortezza and the Persgletscher.
-Shortly before the Diavolezza with the wonderful sun terrace we have a last ascent ahead of us.
+Shortly before the Diavolezza with its wonderful sun terrace, we face one last climb.